Scholarship Weekend-March 20-22

 Each spring students and parents from all across the country come to experience Faith firsthand at our annual Scholarship Weekend.
-Next year's event will be March 20-22.
-This weekend is the opportunity for Faith personnel to get to know potential students and their families while providing students the opportunity to interview for substantial scholarships.
+This year's event will be March 20-22.
+This weekend is designed for Faith personnel to get to know potential students and their families while providing students the opportunity to interview for substantial scholarships.
 In addition you will

 - interview with faculty and staff